-If you’re an anime fan and you’re not using Funimation, 2021 is the time to sign up.
-In 2020, Sony’s Funimation branch purchased Crunchyroll, the undisputed king of anime subs, for $1.2 billion.
-At some point, Funimation will fully absorb Crunchyroll.
-Once that happens, Funimation will be the best legal source for both subs and dubs.
-Thankfully, Funimation is a world-class anime streaming service with an incredibly large catalog at an incredibly low price.
+If you're an anime fan and you're not using Funimation, 2023 may not be the best time to sign up.
+In 2020, Sony's Funimation branch purchased Crunchyroll, the undisputed king of anime subs, for $1.2 billion.

 Funimation is one of the largest anime streaming services in the US and worldwide.
 It's also a major anime distribution and localization company.
 The service typically purchases the regional broadcast rights for Japanese anime and then does the hard work of dubbing that anime for non-Japanese audiences.
 Funimation is distinguished by what was its largest competitor, Crunchyroll, which as noted earlier Funimation now owns after a major purchase in 2020.

 For several years, Funimation and Crunchyroll existed in harmony.
 Crunchyroll specializes in subbed anime and Funimation specialized in dubbed anime.
 And at one point, users could get both services under the same roof for a discount via the streaming service VRV.
 While Funimation still specializes in dubs, it's started branching out with a larger selection of subs.
 And for its part, Crunchyroll has also started offering more dubs.

 That's not going to matter in the future, though.
 Funimation will soon be closing down, and its content will all migrate to Crunchyroll, which has more subscribers anyway.
 That's not bad news, though.
 All of Funimation's content will still be available, just on a new platform.